 Trust Doctrine and Government Obligations.

 The central argument of the Ute Tribe hinges on the trust doctrine, emphasizing the government’s duty to uphold tribal rights and resources and support tribal self-governance and prosperity.
-The Ute Tribe believes that their unique federal statute related to irrigation projects and several other historical statutes imply explicit trust responsibilities
+The Ute Tribe believes that their unique federal statute related to irrigation projects and several other historical statutes imply explicit trust responsibilities, and the recent rulings contradict these.

 Reaction to the Biden Administration.